Aaron Rome

-Aaron Rome (born September 27, 1983) is a Canadian former professional ice hockey defenceman.
-He is currently serving as a skills coach with the Brandon Wheat Kings in the Western Hockey League (WHL).
-Rome was selected in the fourth round (104th overall) of the 2002 NHL Entry Draft by the Los Angeles Kings.
+Aaron Rome (born September 27, 1983) is a Canadian former professional ice hockey player.
+A defenceman, he was selected in the fourth round (104th overall) of the 2002 NHL entry draft by the Los Angeles Kings.
+He is currently a skills coach with the Brandon Wheat Kings in the Western Hockey League (WHL).

 Unsigned by the Kings, he joined the Mighty Ducks of Anaheim organization in 2004, earning most of his playing time with their American Hockey League (AHL) affiliates.
 In 2007, he played one game with the Ducks during their Stanley Cup-winning playoff season.
 The following season, he was traded to the Columbus Blue Jackets, playing two seasons in the organization between the NHL and AHL.
 Becoming an unrestricted free agent in July 2009, he signed with the Vancouver Canucks and established himself as a regular in the team's lineup.

-He is perhaps best known for severely concussing Nathan Horton with a late hit in Game 3 of the 2011 Stanley Cup Finals, sparking Boston's comeback and eventual championship.
+He is perhaps best known for severely concussing Nathan Horton with a late hit in game three of the 2011 Stanley Cup Final, sparking Boston's comeback and eventual championship.
 After three seasons with the Canucks he signed a three-year contract with the Dallas Stars as a free agent.
 After two seasons, playing in a combined 52 games, the Stars used a compliance buyout to terminate the final year of his contract.

 Playing career

 Junior

 Rome played junior hockey in the Western Hockey League (WHL) from 1999 to 2004.
-After debuting in one game for the Saskatoon Blades in 1998–99, he registered 6 assists over 47 games in the following season.
+After debuting in one game for the Saskatoon Blades in 1998–99, he registered six assists over 47 games in the following season.
 During his rookie WHL season, he played alongside older brother Reagan Rome as defensive partners for a short span (Reagan played five games for Saskatoon in 1999–2000 before moving to the Saskatchewan Junior Hockey League).
-Three games into the 2000–01 season, Rome moved from Saskatoon to the Kootenay Ice and finished the season with 2 goals and 10 points.
+Three games into the 2000–01 season, Rome moved from Saskatoon to the Kootenay Ice and finished the season with two goals and 10 points.
 Rome began the 2001–02 season with another new WHL team, the Swift Current Broncos.
-Playing in his third major junior season, he improved to 7 goals and 31 points.
-In the off-season, Rome was selected by the Los Angeles Kings, 104th overall in the 2002 NHL Entry Draft.
+Playing in his third major junior season, he improved to seven goals and 31 points.
+In the offseason, Rome was selected by the Los Angeles Kings, 104th overall in the 2002 NHL entry draft.
 He was scouted as a stay-at-home defenceman with strong positioning and some offensive skills.

 Returning to Swift Current following his draft for the 2002–03 season, he recorded a junior career-high 12 goals and 56 points, ranking eighth among league defencemen in scoring.
 Late in the 2003–04 season, he was traded to his fourth WHL team, the Moose Jaw Warriors, where he joined his younger brother, Ashton Rome (also a defenceman).
 Between Swift Current and Moose Jaw, he scored a combined 10 goals and 52 points over 69 games.
 Ranking third among WHL defencemen in point-scoring, he was named to the WHL East Second All-Star Team.